Automattic/Edit-Flow/readme.txt

 = 0.7.4 (??? ?
 2012) =
 * Added 'Scheduled' as one of the statuses you see in the 'Posts At A Glance' widget.
 'Private' and other core statuses can be added with a filter
 * Sort posts on the Manage Posts view by visible editorial metadata date fields
+* Bug fix: Proper support for unicode characters in custom status and editorial metadata descriptions
 * Bug fix: Show the proper last modified value on the story budget when the server's timezone is not set to GMT.
 Props [danls](https://github.com/danls)
 * Bug fix: Make the jQuery UI theme for Edit Flow more specific so it doesn't conflict with core modals